PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< img-cmp-slider before="./img/Pic49-TouristTrophyBefore.png" after="./img/Pic50-TouristTrophyAfter.png">}}

 {{< progress/github-link prNums="4757" title="Improved stats printout from sw renderer" authors="tellowkrinkle" >}}

+If you want to printout your stats from the SW renderer, it doesn't look as readable as it is badly aligned and has no header.

+{{< img-cmp before="./img/Pic61-SWPrintoutBefore.png" after="./img/Pic62-SWPrintoutAfter.png">}}

 {{< progress/github-link prNums="4850" title="GS-hw: Don't write clamped depth test value to depth buffer when ZMSK is enabled." authors="lightningterror" >}}